Nasty94/webappdemo/README.md

 Other comments:

-- when you add order, please makse sure that client security code is in table "Client".
-Otherwise NullPointerException raised.
 - security codes and ids are type of Integer.
 - basic functionality implemented in com.demo.dao.*
 - screenshots from interface are in /src/main/pic/
 - as there was no information about error handling in task description, please note that
-     * it is NOT possible to add product if barcode is already in database
+     * it is NOT possible to add employee if securitycode is already in database
-     * it is NOT possible to add client if securitycode is already in database
+     * it is NOT possible to add boss if securitycode is already in database
-     * it is NOT possible to add order if client does not exist in database
+     * it is NOT possible to add employee's boss if boss does not exist in database
-     * no erro are shown, user just redirested no relevant tag and do data is added
+     * no error are shown, user just redirected to view page
      * to view errors please see log file